UJoeNK/tensorflow_vs_tensorflow-cl/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.Tensor.md

 Represents one of the outputs of an `Operation`.

+*Note:* the `Tensor` class will be replaced by `Output` in the future.
+Currently these two are aliases for each other.

 A `Tensor` is a symbolic handle to one of the outputs of an `Operation`.
 It does not hold the values of that operation's output, but instead provides a means of computing those values in a